HIV prevention

 What happens if I need to have PEPSE?

 • If you’ve had condomless sex and you think you may have been exposed to HIV (if you are not on PrEP) within the last 72 hours, it’s important to get help straight away.
-Please attend Whittall Street Clinic (if it’s within opening hours) or your local A&E department straight away
+Please go to Whittall Street Clinic (if it’s open) or your local A&E department straight away

 • The doctor you see will take some blood tests from you, to check for liver function, kidney function, blood count and may test for hepatitis B and syphilis

-• You will have a HIV test prior to starting treatment, as if you are already HIV positive, giving PEPSE may reduce the types of HIV medication which could be used to treat you in the future
+• You will have a HIV test prior to starting treatment, as if you are already HIV+, giving PEPSE may reduce the types of HIV medication which could be used to treat you in the future

 • The doctor will explain how to take the medication and ask you to sign to say you are happy to take it